garrandall/popular-music-data/tracks/forget-me-nots-patrice-rushen.md

 Given the chance we could love again
 She'll always love you forever
 It's not hard to believe
-I want you and I need you so I...
+I want you and I need you so I

 Sending you forget me nots
 To help me to remember